Home abs workout

 The starting point here is to lie on your back with your arms extended over your head touching the floor and your legs extended touching the floor.

-You must keep your abs tight as you are going to lift your hands and feet to meet each other over your torso.
+You must keep your abdominal muscles tight as you are going to lift your hands and feet to meet each other over your torso.

 Return to the starting position with arms and legs touching the floor.
 Go for 10 reps.

 - The Mountain Climber

 You need to begin this exercise in the high plank position.

 Next you need to move your right knee underneath your torso making sure that your toes remain off the ground.

 Go back to the high plank starting position.